 When a piece of software's visual or functional design is not ideal, people will come out of the woodwork to propose changes and redesigns.
 Many of these proposals will be terrible or contradict one another if they were all implemented, and the software's developers will feel the need to shoot them down.
 However these proposals indicate that some kind of change is needed, even if any one individual redesign proposal is not the solution.
 In this case, engagement with the VDG is advised, and hopefully developers and designers can work together to implement some changes that make everyone happy.
 Once adequate changes to the design have been made, you will know because people will stop proposing redesigns, as if by magic.

 This design pattern is not always wrong, but must be used sparingly.
-The pattern can work when implemented as a sort of progressive disclosure model where a view first presents data in a simplified form, but more detail about each item can be shown if desired.
-For example, the Colors KCM has a "basic" grid view of all the installed color schemes, but each color scheme can be edited in another window-- the "advanced" view.
+The pattern can work when implemented as a sort of progressive disclosure model where a view first presents data in a simplified form, but more detail about each item can be shown on a sub-page, separate window, or a collapsed view.
+For example, the Colors KCM has a "basic" accent color feature and a grid view of all the installed color schemes, but each color scheme can be fully edited in a separate window, by clicking "Edit" on it -- the "advanced" view.

-It is often suggested that Plasma should have a first-run wizard shown on boot that asks the user to choose their preferences: light vs dark theme, traditional task manager vs dock, and so forth.
+It is often suggested that Plasma's Welcome Center first-run wizard should ask the user to choose their preferences: light vs dark theme, traditional task manager vs dock, and so forth.